batterytracker/.github/profile/README.md

 ## Battery Tracker

-Battery Tracker is a web-based battery tracking + inventory tool for RC pilots and roboticists.
+BatteryTracker is the simplest way to keep a safe inventory of your batteries -- Built for RC pilots, roboticists, and makers.